Moving a body out of England or Wales

 Document you'll get

-You'll be given a removal notice (white form 103), part of which is sent to the registrar after the funeral.
+You'll be given a removal notice (form 103), part of which is sent to the registrar after the funeral.
 You must get permission if the funeral is to take place outside England or Wales.

 Bringing a body home

 - get a certified English translation of the death certificate

 - get permission to remove the body by a coroner (or equivalent) in the country where the person died